cbm4scale/CBM-IPDPS25/README.md

 # CBM-IPDPS25

-This repository contains the refactored version of the code used for experimental evaluation in **Accelerating Graph Neural Networks Using a Novel
+This repository contains the refactored implementation of the code used for the experimental evaluation in **"Accelerating Graph Neural Networks Using a Novel Computation-Friendly Matrix Compression Format"**, accepted at **IPDPS 2025**.

-Computation-Friendly Matrix Compression Format** - accepted in IPDPS'25 .
+The artifacts in this repository are also part of our application to the **Open-Source Contribution Award** of **IPDPS 2025**.

 ## Setup